What is Discrimination in the Workplace?

 Discrimination in the workplace is a common problem.
-According to a 2021 study, 17% of the job applicants and 9% of the workers faced workplace discrimination in one way or another.
+According to a 2021 study, 17% of the job applicants and 9% of the workers faced workplace discrimination in some form or another.

 What Does Discrimination Mean?

 Discrimination generally refers to the unjust and prejudicial treatment of individuals based on factors such as their faith, race, social class, or gender.
 Discrimination can be direct or indirect and can happen anywhere – including your workplace.

 What many understand to be morally discriminatory may not be legally discriminatory.
 The kinds of discrimination prohibited in the workplace are typically outlined by local human rights statutes.
 The Ontario Human Rights Code, for example, does not define discrimination but does define the grounds for which individuals cannot be discriminated against.
 Discrimination in the workplace can come in many shapes and forms but is usually more than just simple unfairness.